buildbot/buildbot/master/docs/manual/cfg-buildfactories.rst

 .. py:class:: buildbot.process.factory.Trial

 Twisted provides a unit test tool named :command:`trial` which provides a few improvements over Python's built-in :mod:`unittest` module.
-Many python projects which use Twisted for their networking or application services also use trial for their unit tests.
+Many Python projects which use Twisted for their networking or application services also use trial for their unit tests.
 These modules are usually built and tested with something like the following:

 .. code-block:: bash